 Not far away from her she noticed some of the women were paying special attention to a few women in particular; giving them extra warmth, food, and attention.
 With curiosity, she counted about half a dozen obviously pregnant women.
-Surely with all this going one most of those pregnancies would fail she concluded, however, she wondered what might happen if some of those women did give birth?
+Surely with all this going on most of those pregnancies would fail she concluded, however, she wondered what might happen if some of those women did give birth?
 Those might be the last Paximani children ever to be born again?
 Also… what if some of those children were boys?
 Would the Bellamani allow those boys to live?
 They had been so clear and systematic in hunting down every last boy.
-Even the boy toddlers they brutally cleaved to pieces; while in several instances she had seen girl toddlers spared the blade; although carried off by the Bellamani men for purposes she couldn’t understand.
-Optimistically she assumed the very young Paximani girls were in another camp with other Bellamani women being raised in the customs and language of the Bellamani.
+Even the boy toddlers they brutally skewered on their spears; while in several instances she had seen girl toddlers spared the blade; although carried off by the Bellamani men for purposes she couldn’t understand and disgusted her to contemplate.
+Optimistically, she decided to tell herself that the very young Paximani girls were in another camp with other Bellamani women being raised in the customs and language of the Bellamani.
 Perhaps one day they might be rescued?

 If they wanted to be rescued.

 She asked Rosha if she had heard any news about their shelter.
 Rosha explained that she had overheard a conversation from the guards about how they were going to leave us out in the open to harden us up because we’re so weak.
-Something about a few deaths with scare the fragility out of us.
-Allaynah looked back towards the pregnant women and concluded if the babies hadn’t died yet within their wombs it would only be a matter of another night or two of cold before this came to be.
-Rubbing her temples and closing her eyes Allaynah assumed a stance of intense concentration that aroused the curiosity of not only Rosha but a few other women nearby.
+Something about a few deaths will thin the herd of the fragile sheep.
+Allaynah looked back towards the pregnant women and concluded if the babies hadn’t died yet within their wombs it would only be a matter of another night or two of cold before this became truth.
+Rubbing her temples with her eyes closed Allaynah assumed a stance of intense concentration that aroused the curiosity of not only Rosha but a few other women nearby.
 They pressed her to explain what she was thinking so hard about.

 “I’m trying to remember how our men used to make our huts,” she explained.